vflame6/vflame6.github.io/_posts/2023-03-07-vim-vimrc-settings.md

 ### filetype

-- `filetype on` command tells Vim to detect the file type automatically based on its content.
+- [filetype on](https://vim.fandom.com/wiki/Detecting_the_filetype) command tells Vim to detect the file type automatically based on its content.
 This is useful when editing files with different file types that require different syntax highlighting and indentation.
-- `filetype plugin on` command enables filetype-specific plugins that provide additional features and settings for specific file types.
+- [filetype plugin on](https://vim.fandom.com/wiki/Using_filetype_plugins) command enables filetype-specific plugins that provide additional features and settings for specific file types.
-- `filetype indent on` command enables filetype-specific indentation rules that automatically indent code based on the language syntax.
+- [filetype indent on](https://vim.fandom.com/wiki/Filetype-specific_indenting) command enables filetype-specific indentation rules that automatically indent code based on the language syntax.

-### syntax on
+### syntax

-The `syntax on` command enables syntax highlighting in Vim, which colors different parts of the code based on their syntax, making it easier to read and edit.
+The [syntax on](https://vim.fandom.com/wiki/Syntax_highlighting) command enables syntax highlighting in Vim, which colors different parts of the code based on their syntax, making it easier to read and edit.

 {%
     include image.html